-In January 2012 the Little Tennessee Watershed Association merged with the Land Trust of the Little Tennessee and Sharon continued on as an Administrative Assistant, and added Development Assistant to her role in 2014.
-She now assists with mailings, donor stewardship, grant budgets/reporting, accounts payable and helping maintain land records.
+In January 2012, the Little Tennessee Watershed Association merged with the Land Trust of the Little Tennessee.
+Sharon continued as an Administrative Assistant and added Development Assistant to her role in 2014.
+As the Donor Relations Manager, she now oversees mailings and donor stewardship, all while keeping the office running efficiently.

-As Citizen Science Manager, Jason is responsible for engaging youth and adults in the community in the work of Mainspring.
+As Aquatic Programs Manager, Jason is responsible for engaging youth and adults in the community in the work of Mainspring.
 He also serves as the Project Coordinator for stream restoration activities and the Biomonitoring Program.

 Jason has been an outdoor enthusiast all of his life.
 He grew up hiking in the woods and swimming in lakes and streams.
 This background led him to pursue degrees in natural resources.
 Jason received his B.S. in Marine Sciences from North Carolina State University (2004).
 He later completed his M.S. in Forestry and Natural Resources (2008) with a concentration in fish/wildlife populations, specifically working with freshwater mussels.